CodeforSouth/Excel-Civic-Data-Tutuorial/README.md

 .# Excel-Civic-Data-Tutuorial
-These are the demo files for the Excel and Civic Data workshop.
+Yes, I know that Tutorial is misspelled.
+These are the workshop files for the Excel and Civic Data workshop.
  Also includes a Student's guide